sammcvicker/amctimeline/index.md

               Plato had the great idea that the man can learn and theorize, he can train the lion, and the man and the lion together can tame the monster.
 This is an optimization strategy, and you want each part to operate as fully as possible without hurting the others.
 This brings a fullness of being and peace for Plato, and it represents a meta-drive for humans: we want to have what we are having but to be at peace, without inner-conflict.
             </p>
             <p>
               It doesn't go without saying that this path to fullness of being or inner-justice is a positive feedback loop.
 The more the man learns and trains the lion, the less self-deception and violence obscure the man and lion's path, the more the monster can be tamed.
-This will be further explained in <a href="#the-allegory-of-the-cave" class="link">The Allegory of the Cave</a>.
+This will be further explained in <a href="#the-allegory-of-the-cave" >The Allegory of the Cave</a>.
             </p>
           </div>
           <div class="event">